ArttuLaalo/linux-course/linux_al.md

 # h1 - Making first linux report

-A) My first task was to download VirtualBox and I did it for my home desktop Windows11 computer.
+A) My first task was to download VirtualBox and linyx system to it and I did it from my home desktop Windows11 computer.

 -I started from page https://terokarvinen.com/2021/install-debian-on-virtualbox/ and went from link on that page to https://www.virtualbox.org/wiki/Downloads and chose from "VirtualBox Platform Packages" Windows hosts option.